Here you can find all the information in Dutch: Honoursprogramma.

 - Demonstrate a clear interest in participating in activities that fall outside the basic curriculum;

-- Are prepared and accustomed to working hard (the Honours Programme requires an additional study load of 10 hours per week on top of your regular study requirements); and
+- Are prepared and accustomed to working hard (the Honours Programme requires an additional study load of approximately 10 hours per week on top of your regular study requirements); and

-- Possess strong communication skills and initiative.
+- Possess strong cooperation and communication skills and initiative.

 Admission to the Honours Programme is a competitive selection process for which you can apply in the first month of your studies in Utrecht, after you have been admitted to your regular Master’s programme.
 If you are already interested in the programme now, make sure to indicate this in your application letter for the LLM of your choice.
 The programme itself will start each year in early October.
 The selection will take place in September and will be based on an assessment of your CV, a motivation letter, and grade list, as well as through interviews.
 Please send in your application via e-mail to Herman Scheerhoorn.

 If you are selected, you will enter into an agreement with Utrecht Law School to demonstrate your commitment to the programme.

 PRACTICE-ORIENTED RESEARCH BY HONOURS STUDENTS - A REPORT ON IRREGULAR MIGRATION